 Over the last few years I’ve been fortunate to snowboard in several of Canada’s best resorts, including the epic – Whistler Blackcomb.
 I also boarded Cypress Mountain on the West Coast, APEX Mountain and Mount Baldy in the Okanagan, as well as my usual haunts in the Rockies; Sunshine, Kicking Horse, etc. I always have a preference to bringing my own gear, because it saves on rental costs and I’m more familiar and comfortable with my equipment (plus it’s awesome), so I had to price out and plan how to bring it with me.

-Here is what you need to know about flying with ski and snowboard gear in Canada.
+What you need to know about flying with snow gear in Canada:

 Both airlines, unfortunately, charge for checked baggage, which can add cost to your holiday.
 The best way I have found around this is to book using an airline specific credit card, like the WestJet Mastercard, that allows one free checked bag (your gear) and then take the rest of your luggage as carry-on, so you can shred with your own equipment without any added cost.

 Things are always changing in the airline world, however, so make sure to check out their respective websites, which detail their allowances:

 One set is of equipment is accepted per guest including helmet, skis, boots and poles; or a snowboard and boots; or a pair of water skis.